bootphon/wordseg/doc/algorithms.rst

 for more examples).

-In the simplest grammar, included with the WordSeg suite, there is one rewrite rule stating that ``words are one or more basic units'', and a set of rewrite rules the spell out basic units into all of the possible terminals.
+In the simplest grammar, included with the WordSeg suite, there is one rewrite rule stating that *words are one or more basic units*, and a set of rewrite rules the spell out basic units into all of the possible terminals.
 Imagine a simple language with only the sounds a and b, the rules would be: